Vicg853/obsidian-md-storage/L1/Graph theory - L1/Particular graphs.md

 ##### Bi-parted graph
 When a graph's coupe incidence set considers all of its edges, we can assume it as a bi-parted graph and also observe that all of the other coupe's nodes will have a connection with the currently observed coupe.

+#### Planar graph
+A planar graph has the peculiar particularity that there is at least a single ways of drawing it, without having any of its edges crossing each other.

+An interesting property to notice, is that a 4th order complete graph is the last to be planar.
+All superior ordered graphs can't be drawn without presenting crossed edges.

+Similarly a planar graph will usually be colored with at most 4 different colours.